 - Have obtained a higher degree (MD/PhD) in a cancer-relevant research area

-- obtained your CCT and hold consultant status.
+- Have obtained your CCT and hold consultant status

-- previously undertaken a significant period of postdoctoral research, typically more than 3 years.
+- Have undertaken a significant period of postdoctoral research

 You should not have a tenured academic post at a higher education institute or research institute.

 Funding support is provided for:

-- the candidate’s salary at the appropriate honorary consultant grade.
+- Your salary at the appropriate honorary consultant grade

 - Associated running expenses

 How to apply to this scheme

 Applications for this scheme are considered twice per year and the application process has three stages:

 (optional) Eligibility Enquiry Form: If you would like to enquire about a potential application, please submit a CV and an Eligibility Enquiry Form to the CRUK Office*.
 We will check that your proposal is within remit and advise you on whether the Fellowship scheme is appropriate for you.
 This information will also help us guide any conversation you might like to have about your application.